carpentries-incubator/pangenomics/_episodes/09-tda.md

 >> The points $p_0, ..., p_k$ are called the vertices of $\sigma$.
 >>
 > {: .solution}
-{: .discussion}
+{: .callout}

 ### Simplicial complex
 A simplicial complex is a mathematical structure comprising a collection of simplices constructed from a data set.
-In other words, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements that follows specific rules.
+In other words, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements that follow specific rules.
 As a starting point, we can think of a simplicial complex as extending the notion of a graph only formed by vertices and edges.
 The following figure shows an example of a simplicial complex.

   <a href="../fig/Tda_Simplicial_complex_example.png">
   <img src="../fig/Tda_Simplicial_complex_example.png" alt="Example Simplicial Complex" width="70%" height="auto"/>